Jim-Kroovy/B.L.E.N.D/README.md

 Most of the add-ons in this repository are small single purpose operators, some are medium sized systems to enable specific functionality and a few will be much larger but only as complicated as you need them to be.

-All of the B.L.E.N.D add-ons will work idenpendently from each other and where relevant they will work with each other as well.
+All of the B.L.E.N.D add-ons will work idependently from each other and where relevant they will work with each other as well.

 *I don't expect you to read everything in this readme so here are the contents.*